-Participation in the Internet collaboration group is open to organizations and individuals with demonstrated background, experience and involvement in the technical evolution and administration of specific Internet resources, and that commit to supporting the following principles:
+Participation in the Internet Technical Collaboration Group (ITCG) is open to organizations and individuals with demonstrated background, experience and involvement in the technical evolution and administration of specific Internet resources, and that commit to supporting the following principles:

 - Independence: We recognize that each stakeholder group is different, and respect the right of each stakeholder group to define its own processes.
 This core group, representing the community in dealing with issues of Internet governance, does not represent any of its participants individually, nor is it exclusive of the formation of other core groups.